Filter by Category

 Family Music Class presented by Blue House Music and Art Camp 504 is an immersive music experience for infant, toddler and Pre-K age children along with their caregivers.
 The infant and toddler class focuses on early language development, especially phonemic sound, and gross motor development from crawling and first steps to finger-walking and motoring around.
 The class teaches eye tracking, attention, and connection with the caregiver.
 Through singing, movement and instrument play children will experience rich learning in key developmental domains while caregivers gain powerful tools to communicate with their little ones.
 Blue House Music is an early learning program for children under five that empowers caregivers to actively participate in music making.

 Class begins promptly at 4:30pm.
-Please arrive around 4:15 to get settled before class.
+Please arrive at 4:15 to get settled before class.
 We encourage families to play at Markey Park or visit Pizza Delicious after class ends!
 We love making new friends!

 MEET THE TEACHER: